Battle of Bosra: Aftermath

-The conquest of Bosra in the second week of July 634 represented the first important Muslim victory in Syria.
-The Muslims lost 130 men in the battle, while the Byzantines suffered several thousand casualties.
-The conquest of Bosra opened the Muslim conquest of Syria.

-Khalid bin Walid wrote to Caliph Abu Bakr, informing him of the progress of his operations since his entry into Syria, and sent one-fifth of the spoils which had been won during the past few weeks.
+Khalid bin Walid wrote to Caliph Abu Bakr, informing him of the progress of his operations since his entry into Syria, and sent one-fifth of the spoils which had been won during the previous few weeks.
 Hardly had Bosra surrendered when an agent sent by Shurahbil to the region of Ajnadayn returned to inform the Muslims that the concentration of Roman legions was proceeding apace.
-Soon they would have a vast army of 90,000 imperial soldiers at Ajnadayn.
+Soon they would have a vast army of imperial soldiers at Ajnadayn.
 Khalid ibn Walid ordered all the Muslim corps in Syria to concentrate at Ajnadayn and defeated the Byzantine army in the Battle of Ajnadayn.